Topic IndexLibrary Index

 - The tetanus vaccine can reduce the risk of the disease after an injury.

-- Tetanus requires medical attention and treatment with medications and tetanus antitoxin injections.
+- Tetanus requires immediate medical attention and treatment with medications and tetanus antitoxin injections.

 - Before your visit, write down questions you want answered.